-If you are a U.S. business willing to provide a career enhancing and cultural exchange experience to a bright, energetic international student or young professional, the Career Advancement Program is right for you.
+If you are a U.S. business willing to provide a career enhancing and cultural exchange experience to a bright, energetic international student, recent graduate, or professional, the Career Advancement Program is right for you.

 This program is ideal for internationally-minded U.S. businesses looking to increase their visibility in the global marketplace.

 Why Host a Greenheart Exchange Intern or Trainee?